canonical/ubuntu-packaging-guide/docs/index.rst

    As part of this overhaul we have moved the source code to a GitHub repository to make contributing easier.
 If you are an experienced packager and would like to contribute, we would love for you to be involved!
-See :ref:`our contribution page <contribute>` for details of how to join in.
+See :doc:`our contribution page </contribute>` for details of how to join in.

 Welcome to the Ubuntu Packaging and Development Guide!